They’re talking about the project

-If nudity reveals, Idan Wizen tackles, in parallel, another project, which again, highlights the role of awakening of the artist.
-To come, the Just buy it series, in reference to a famous brand, will be a reflection on the consumer society, the society of excess, where the overflow of goods stifles life and paralyzes reflection.
+If nudity reveals, Idan Wizen is attacking, in parallel, another project, which again, highlights the role of the awakener of the artist.
+To come, the series Just buy it in reference to a famous brand, will be a reflection on the consumer society, the society of excess, where the overflow of goods suffocates life and paralyzes the reflection.
 Excess creates emptiness.
-“It will be a parodic staging of our society with for example a photo where we see a woman’s arm emerging from a pile of shoes or a dozen women who kill each other for a pump …”
+“It will be a parodic staging of our society with, for example, a photo where we see a woman’s arm emerging from a pile of shoes or a dozen women who kill each other for a shoe… “.

-One of the men photographed said it: the naked body magnifies the look.
-Is it because one is stripped of one’s clothes that a certain form of modesty leads one to look away from the other’s body to contemplate only his face.
-The same phenomenon is observed in naturist circles where the simple fact of walking in his simplest device leads practitioners to see in the person that they meet only the eyes.
-Paradox of nudity: a short-clad figure calls the eye to undress it, a naked body calls on the contrary to meet the gaze of the other to discover its interiority.
-It’s by the way that we enter Idan Wizen’s site.
+It is one of the photographed men who says it: the naked body magnifies the glance.
+Is it because one is stripped of his clothes, that a certain form of modesty, brings to divert the glance of the body of the other to contemplate only his face.
+The same phenomenon is observed in the naturist circles where the simple fact of walking in its simplest apparatus leads the practitioners to see in the person whom they cross only the eyes.
+The paradox of the nudity: a short-clothed silhouette calls the eye to undress it, a naked body calls, on the contrary, to cross the glance of the other to discover its interiority.
+It is through the gaze that one enters Idan Wizen’s site.
 The first photographs presented show only faces.
 Faces that express themselves.
-It is only by visiting the site more before we discover that these faces are a cropping of a photo of a naked on one level …
+It is only by visiting the site further that one discovers that these faces are cropping of a photo of a nude on the same level…

-Photographic project by Idan Wizen, “Who’s that nude in the living room?” shows strangers who have agreed to pose in their simplest camera.
-Launched in 2009, the project aims to bring together several thousand models of all ages, all sizes and all horizons, in an artistic and committed approach.
+A photographic project by Idan Wizen, “Who’s That Nude in the Living Room?” shows strangers who have agreed to pose in their simplest clothes.
+Founded in 2009, the project aims to bring together several thousand models of all ages, all sizes and all horizons, in an artistic and committed approach.

 By Camille Bordenet